pawancogo/luxe-threads-backend/docs-md/manual-testing/be/02_Dashboard.md

 ---

-## Test Case 2.12: Dashboard - Supplier Admin View
+## Test Case 2.12: Dashboard - Supplier Admin View =>Tested by pawan

 **Prerequisites**:
 - Logged in as Supplier Admin